Learn How to Dehydrate Frozen Vegetables: A Complete Guide

 Making Use of Your Vegetable Powder and Dehydrated Veggies

 Vegetable powder and dehydrated vegetables are not only healthy, but also very flexible.
-Some suggestions for using them in cooking:
+Here are some suggestions for using them in cooking:

 • Put them in a dish of stew, casserole, or soup.